liamb8/techjournal/HackTheBox/Network Analysis/Cheatsheet.md

 # Cheat Sheet

-Keep in mind, unless you are utilizing root, `sudo` privileges will be required to execute any applications that need to bind a network interface or set it into promiscuous mode.
+Unless you are utilizing root, `sudo` privileges will be required to execute any applications that need to bind a network interface or set it into promiscuous mode.

 ## Tcpdump